CNAG-Biomedical-Informatics/pheno-ranker/docs/omim-database.md

 ### All-to-All Precomputed Similarity

-We’ve precomputed pairwise similarity scores for every OMIM entry 🔢 and stored them in a backend database 💾.
-Our proof-of-concept web app lets you enter any OMIM ID (`TAR-UUID`) or filter by any database column—🔎 and instantly retrieve the top five most similar diseases.
+We have precomputed pairwise similarity scores for every OMIM entry and stored them in a backend database.
+The proof-of-concept web app lets you enter any OMIM ID (`TAR-UUID`) or filter by any database column and retrieve the top five most similar diseases.

 [Go to the Pheno-Ranker Use Cases Playground](https://cnag-biomedical-informatics.github.io/sql.js-httpvfs-playground/).

 !!!
-Warning "Proof-of-concept 🚧"
+Warning "Proof-of-concept"
-    Please note that the current interface is experimental—we welcome your feedback 💬 and are actively working on new features ✨, performance optimizations ⚙️, and an improved user experience 😊.
+    The current interface is experimental and intended to demonstrate the workflow.

     At this time, we don’t display the matched HPO terms—this feature will be available in a future release.
 However, each result includes a clickable link to the corresponding OMIM entry, so you can quickly review the detailed information.